 To calculate permanent partial disability benefits, the treating physician decides a permanent impairment rating (PIR).
 The amount of PPD benefits will not be more than 75% of the State maximum, and the number of weeks these benefits will be paid depends on the impairment rating.

-In Florida, employees injured on the job will receive the following workers’ compensation benefits in Fort Lauderdale:
+In Florida, employees who suffer a compensable work injury while on the job will receive the following workers’ compensation benefits in Fort Lauderdale:

 - 2 weeks for each impairment percentage point from 1-10% (including 10%)